You’ve seen it while driving down the Parkway. It’s too large and too cheesy lookin’ to miss.

 I think the answer depends on your personality.
 And I could see it going both ways.

 Pro tourist trap arguments

-Those who would put this attraction in the category of tourist trap would argue that it’s overpriced, outdated and poorly maintained.
+Those who would put this attraction in the category of a tourist trap would argue that it’s overpriced, outdated and poorly maintained.